aryanmishra108/athlete-pose-tracker/README.md

-34 tests covering the geometry utilities (`utils/angles.py`) with hand-checkable cases (e.g. a straight line is exactly 180°, a right angle is exactly 90°) and the analyzers against synthetically generated pose sequences — a squat cycle built from real trigonometry (not just arbitrary numbers) so the rep-counting and depth-flagging logic is checked against known-correct angles, plus a crash-safety sweep of every analyzer against zero-detection video.
+34 tests covering the geometry utilities (`utils/angles.py`) with hand-checkable cases (e.g. a straight line is exactly 180°, a right angle is exactly 90°) and the analyzers against synthetically generated pose sequences-a squat cycle built from real trigonometry (not just arbitrary numbers) so the rep-counting and depth-flagging logic is checked against known-correct angles, plus a crash-safety sweep of every analyzer against zero-detection video.
 CI